 - 1. Step down using high-efficiency switching converters, followed by a second stage of regulation to provide switching noise reduction and improved voltage accuracy as shown in ⋈ 10-1. - 2.
 Directly step down the final ADC supply voltage using high-efficiency switching converters as shown in 10-2.
-This approach provides the best efficiency, but care must be taken to ensure switching noise is minimized to prevent degraded ADC performance.
+This approach provides the best efficiency, but care must be taken to minimize the switching noise preventing degraded ADC performance.
 In general, operate the DC/DC switching regulators in fixed-frequency mode at a high switching frequency to allow design of better power supply filtering networks and reduce low frequency noise that may not be able to be filtered.